lucanovello/starter-express-prisma-jwt/docs/ops/runbook.md

   2. Update `.env.production` (`REDIS_PASSWORD` and `RATE_LIMIT_REDIS_URL`).
   3. Restart the API deployment to pick up the new DSN.
 - For manual inspection inside the container, use `docker compose --env-file .env.production -f compose.prod.yml exec redis sh -c 'redis-cli -a "$REDIS_PASSWORD" info persistence'`.

+### SMTP credentials

+- Use provider-issued SMTP users in production; keep credentials in a secrets manager or a restricted `.env.production` outside git, and enable MFA on the email provider.
+- Ethereal or other disposable credentials are for development only and should never be reused in staging/production.
+- Rotate SMTP credentials periodically or immediately after any suspected leak, update `.env.production`/secret manager entries, and redeploy.
+If credentials leak, follow the disclosure steps in `SECURITY.md` and record where the exposure occurred.

 ## Dashboards & metrics